 Many people have the best intentions when starting out but they don’t have the willpower to see it through, they create a training programme, a nutrition plan, buy all the supplements, get all new kit and aim hit the gym three times a week, but their goals are lofty, misguided and unrealistic, they quickly become despondent when the results aren’t immediately apparent.

-Continuing with the Gym analogy, here’s a few things you should be considering to shape up your business…
+Continuing with the Gym analogy, here are a few things you should be considering to shape up your business…

 Training Programme – Marketing Strategy